“We do not learn from experience… we learn from reflecting on experience.”

 Innovation Lab students prepare full-length summative Presentations of Learning each spring through which they reflect, both in writing and in panel discussions, on their growth and learning.
-To prepare for their PoLs, student analyze the academic, personal, and interpersonal capacities articulated in the Greenwich Public Schools Vision of the Graduate to reflect upon areas of strength and areas for growth as demonstrated using specific examples from their project work in both STEM and Humanities courses.
-Project-specific “mini-PoLs” are also used throughout the year to help prepare students for their end of the year summative experience, following a condensed format.
+To prepare for their PoLs, students analyze the academic, personal, and interpersonal capacities articulated in the Greenwich Public Schools Vision of the Graduate to reflect upon areas of strength and areas for growth as demonstrated using specific examples from their project work in both STEM and Humanities courses.
+Project-specific “mini-PoLs” are also used throughout the year to help prepare students for their end-of-the-year summative experience, following a condensed format.

 Presentations of Learning Resources

 Innovation Lab Video examples

 Sample instruction documents and rubrics

 Other great examples of, and resources for, PoLs

 Student Made Videos as POLs: High Tech High App: HTH students made this video as a PoL describing their creation of an app.

 Video: Presentations Of Learning at High Tech High: Rob Riordan facilitates an examination of PoL videos and rubrics at a HTH Chula Vista faculty meeting

 Video: IOL (Interview of Learning) 9th Grade Multimedia: An interesting alternative, an online interview version of a PoL, as from a HTH multimedia course

 Overview of PoLs at Eagle Rock School: Another school’s approach to and description of their PoLs